srighanesh-sriv/srighanesh-sriv/README.md

 ---

 ## 🧠 About Me

-Hi, I'm Srighanesh A S 👋
-Data Science-focused engineer with strong foundations in mathematics, machine learning, and data-driven systems.
-Interested in building reliable and scalable solutions across engineering and healthcare domains.

 B.Tech in **Electrical & Computer Engineering** (SRM IST).
 Currently a **Market Analyst at Siemens**, building automation pipelines and predictive models for railway electrification markets.